-Length of paper: a maximum of 3 PAGES TYPED AND DOUBLED-SPACED in 12 POINT FONT, going over may reduce the assignment grade.
+Length of paper: A maximum of 3 PAGES, TYPED, AND DOUBLED-SPACED in 12 POINT FONT.
+Going over the page limit may result in reduction of grade (e.g. from A to A- or A- to B+).
 Page margins should be 1 INCH (2.5 cm) wide, and all pages should be numbered.
-Double-sided assignments are encouraged to save paper, but are not mandatory.
+Double-sided printing of assignment is encouraged to save paper, but is not mandatory.
 Please include the following on the title page: title of paper, course code, instructor's name, student ID, and date of submission.
-Please include a minimum of 3-4 properly cited and referenced scholarly peerreviewed references in addition to your textbook.
+In addition to your textbook, please include a minimum of 3-4 properly cited and referenced scholarly peer-reviewed references.